Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * Anwer:
     * Events from portals propagate according to the React tree rather than the DOM tree.
 For example, if you click inside a portal, and the portal is wrapped in `<div onClick>`, that onClick handler will fire.
 If this causes issues, either stop the event propagation from inside the portal, or move the portal itself up in the React tree.

+* ### Q12.
+What is Error Boundary?
+  * Answer:
+    * A class component that implements either one or both of the lifecycle methods **getDerivedStateFromError** or **componentDidCatch** becomes an **error boundary**.
+    * The static method *getDerivedStateFromError* is used to render a fallback UI after an error is thrown and the *componentDidCatch* method is used to log the error information.